Japanese Curry

 About

 Mild, savory, and with a hint of sweetness, Japanese curry — kare raisu — is one of the most popular dishes in Japan.
-It’s a fine example of yoshoku cooking, meaning Western dishes reinvented through traditional Japanese food principles.
+It’s a fine example of Yoshoku cooking, meaning Western dishes reinvented through traditional Japanese food principles.
 In this case, curry came to Japan from India via the British.

 Curry blocks were invented to make it easy for people to whip up an “instant” pot of curry.
 Commercially made curry blocks are shelf-stable boxes of curry roux full of questionable ingredients, such as stabilizers, chemical flavorings, and preservatives.
 Who needs that?
 We can make our own!
 They're a wonder to have on hand for a quick and delicious meal.